Susan Mosier

-Susan Kay Mosier, M.D. (born July 10, 1959) is the former Secretary of the Kansas Department of Health and Environment.
+Susan Kay Mosier (born July 10, 1959) is an American physician who is the former Secretary of the Kansas Department of Health and Environment.
 On November 13, 2014, Kansas Governor Sam Brownback named Dr. Mosier as the Interim Secretary, replacing Dr. Robert Moser, who stepped down at the end of November.
 Mosier was a Republican member of the Kansas House of Representatives, representing the 67th district.
 Her term began in 2011 and she resigned her seat, effective February 1, 2012, to accept the position director of Medicaid in the Kansas Department of Health and Environment.

 Mosier is an ophthalmologist and former owner of Mosier Eye Care in Manhattan, Kansas; she closed her practice when appointed Medicaid director for Kansas.
 She is board certified and has specialties in two areas: eye surgery and refractive surgical procedures.

 Record

 Mosier sponsored four bills and eleven resolutions in the 2011 session.
 She sponsored two resolutions in the 2012 session before resigning.